Alfred Wallace's Problem

 Noam Chomsky, the world’s foremost linguist, attempted to finesse Wallace’s problem by simplifying grammar to a single operation and claiming that grammar resulted from a recent mutation, a secondary principle of evolution (Berwick & Chomsky, 2014).
 Mutations result from random changes in an organism’s DNA.

-Chomsky’s hypothesis suffers from two fatal flaws.
+Chomsky’s hypothesis suffers from two major flaws.
 The first is that grammar presupposes the existence of words.
 As Chomsky often reminds us, grammar makes it possible to create an infinite number of meanings by combining a finite number of words.
 Yet the mutation that Chomsky hypothesized made no provision for words.

 Even if it did, a mutation that produced even a simple grammar would be orders of magnitude more complex than any known mutation.
 In short, a miracle.